Zeina (actress): Career

+Zeina once again teamed up with actor Bassem Samra for a new TV series El Atawla part two.
+It marks the third collaboration between the two stars.
+They previously collaborated on the 2007 smash hit film "El Gezira"(The Island) and the star-studded TV series "El Atawla."

 Personal life

 Legal case

 In January 2008 a court ruling sentenced Zeina to two months imprisonment and a fine of because a traffic officer and soldier claimed that Zeina had verbally assaulted them while they were issuing a traffic violation.
 She obtained an acquittal from the Court of Appeals in April 2008 claiming the government needed to prove its case against fraud and falsification of records by the officers concerned.

 Marriage

 Zeina had twin sons in October 2013.
 She claimed that their father is the actor Ahmed Ezz after a customary marriage.
 Ezz denied such allegations and asked for a DNA test to verify her claims.
 In 2015, Cairo family court ruled in favour of Zeina to register the boys with Ezz being the biological father after he refused to do the test.
 Later on, Nasr City misdemeanor court sentenced Ezz in absentia to three years in prison and levied a fine of on charges of libel and slander against actress Zeina.